-The primary benefit is that you’ll pay less on your monthly repayments throughout the lifetime of the loan.
+The primary benefit of a balloon payment is that you’ll pay less on your monthly repayments throughout the lifetime of the loan.

 This in turn can provide a range of additional benefits, such as increasing affordability and maximum loan size, assisting with cash flow management, and more closely matching the repayment of the loan's principal with the vehicle's value over time.

-What happens at the end of the loan term?
+What happens at the end of my loan term?